A birth defect, or congenital anomaly, is any medical condition a person has from birth. Congenital means acquired in the womb.

 Cleft lip or palate

 If the tissues forming the roof of the mouth or lip do not join properly, it can cause a cleft lip or palate.
-Some infants may have both.
+Some infants may

 This can affect speech, hearing, and eating.
 Most infants with this structural anomaly will need surgery in the first few months of life.
 In severe cases, they may need ongoing surgeries.